ScribesZone/ScribesTools/docs/useocl/index.rst

 USE specifications are just plain text files.
 A regular file editor and a shell are just enough to work with USE.

 You may however want to use syntax highlighting with PyCharm (see :ref:`PyCharm chapter` for installation instructions).
+Read also :ref:`Launching PyCharm section`.
+When you launch PyCharm select the "project directory", the top directory that contains all your files including the ``.git`` subdirectory if you use git.

 PyCharm has to be configured and this imply to follow *various* steps.
 A PyCharm plugin has to be installed and a few configurations files have to be copied.
 At the end you will get the following result.